GIScience/gis-training-resource-center/content/Module_3/en_qgis_module_3_ex5.md

 2. Import the dataset __"VIIRS_20240721_20240803_MinimumFloodExtent_PAK.shp"__ into your QGIS project.
 3. Once you have loaded the layers in QGIS, you can see that they are correctly displayed.
 However, upon checking the layer information, you can see that the new layers have a different Coordinate Reference System (CRS).
 They have the EPSG Code 9707 whereas our project has 4326 ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projections_wiki.html#how-to-check-epsg-code-crs-of-your-qgis-project-and-change-it)).
     * <kbd>Right-click</kbd> on the layer and select `Properties`.
+The properties window will open.
-    * The “Layer Properties” Window of the data layer will open.
-Click on “Information”.
+    -  In the vertical tab bar on the left, navigate to `Information`.
+Here you will find additional information about the selected dataset.
-    * Under the headline “Coordinate Reference System (CRS)” you find all information about the CRS.
+    * Under the headline "Coordinate Reference System (CRS)", you can find all the information about the CRS.
 The most important are:
     - __Name:__     Here you find the EPSG-Code.
     - __Units:__    Here you find information about the units of measurements used in the dataset.
 For example, either meters or degrees. <!--ADD: Why is it a problem?
 Add explanation-->
 4. This will be a problem as soon as we do something different then just displaying the layers.
-Since we want to manipulate the layers in the next step we need to reproject them first ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projections_wiki.html#changing-the-projection-of-a-vector-layer)).
+Since we want to manipulate the layers in the next step, we need to reproject them first ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projections_wiki.html#changing-the-projection-of-a-vector-layer)).
-    * Click on the `Vector` tab -> `Data Management Tools` -> `Reproject Layer` or search for the tool in the `Processing Toolbox`.
+    * At the top of your QGIS-window, </kbd>click</kbd> on the `Vector` tab > `Data Management Tools` -> `Reproject Layer`, or search for the tool in the `Processing Toolbox`.
     * As `Input layer` select __"VIIRS_20240721_20240803_MinimumFloodExtent_PAK.shp"__
     * Select as target CRS/EPSG-Code __4326__.
     * Save the new file in your `temp` folder by clicking on the three dots ![](/fig/Three_points.png) next to `Reprojected`, specify the file name as __"2024_MinFloodExtend_reprojected"__.
     * Click `Run`.
     * Delete the old layer from the layer panel by right-clicking on the layer -> `Remove layer`.
     * Adjust the opacity of the flood layer by right-clicking on layer __"2024_MinFloodExtend_reprojected"__ in the Layer Panel and selecting `Properties`.
-A new window will open up with a vertical tab section on the left.
+The properties window will open up with a vertical tab section on the left.
     - Navigate to the `Symbology`-tab.
     - Adjust the opacity to around 60% by moving the slider.